cpmpercussion/homepage/_posts/2010-08-15-sos-12-acma-conference-canberra-june-2010.md

 type: post
 published: true
 meta: {}
+description: "A video of our performance at the Australasian Computer Music Association's conference, ANU, Canberra.
+June 2010.
+Posted via email from Strike on Stage"
 ---

 A video of our performance at the Australasian Computer Music Association's conference, ANU, Canberra.
 June 2010.